mejk/computer-stuff/vnc-installation.md

 exec startxfce4
 ```

-4. Check that the files (in your home directory) `.Xauthority` and `.Xresources` exist.
+2.1.4.
+Check that the files (in your home directory) `.Xauthority` and `.Xresources` exist.
 If not, create them, e.g., `touch .Xresources`

-5. Start the server to try it out:
+2.1.5.
+Start the server to try it out:
 ```
 vncserver :1
 ```
-6. Stop the server
+2.1.6.
+Stop the server
 ```
 vncserver -kill:1
 ```

-## Optional (not for normal user): Make VNC server a service.
+## 2.2 Optional (not for normal user): Make VNC server a system service.

 *Only do this if you know what you are doing.*

-To do this, we need to create a new file called `vncserver@.service` and put it in `/etc/systemd/system`.
+**2.2.1 To do this**, we need to create a new file called `vncserver@.service` and put it in `/etc/systemd/system`.

 - IMPORTANT 1: This is in single user mode.
 The line `User` has the username of the user of this computer -> replace `foo` by the username.
 There is also a multiuser mode (see the Arch Linux page).
 - IMPORTANT 2: Check that the path to `vncserver` is correct for your system (this one works when TigerVNC is installed using the package manager).